kumahq/kuma-website/app/_src/guides/builtin-gateway.md

 ```

 Notice the forbidden error.
+This is because the quickstart has very restrictive permissions as defaults.
-This is because the gateway doesn't have permissions to talk to the demo-app service.
+Therefore, the gateway doesn't have permissions to talk to the demo-app service.

 To fix this, add a [`MeshTrafficPermission`](/docs/{{ page.version }}/policies/meshtrafficpermission):